lwheinsberg/dbGaPCheckup/vignettes/dbGaPCheckup_vignette.md

 the data dictionary and data set.
 Luckily, we have included a “quick fix” for this simple issue as implemented in the `name_correct` function so that you can continue working through the checks.
-Specifically, `name_correct` updates the names in the DS to match the names listed in the data dictionary.
-Similarly, if the variable names in the data dictionary and data set matched identically, but were in the wrong order, the `reorder_dictionary` function could be used to create a new version of the data dictionary to match the order presented in the data set!
+Specifically, `name_correct` updates the names in the data set to match the names listed in the data dictionary.
+Similarly, if the variable names in the data dictionary and data set matched identically, but were in the wrong order, the `reorder_dictionary` function could be used to create a new version of the data dictionary to match the order presented in the data set (see Example 5)!
 Back to the example at hand, though – let’s give the `name_correct` function a try now!

 ``` r
 DS.data_updated <- name_correct(DD.dict.L, DS.data.L)